couchbase/cbft/DESIGN.md

 document), so these requirements are based on anticipated PRD requirements.)

+Requirements with the "GT-" prefix originally come from the cbgt IDEAS.md design document.

 ## GT-CS1 - Consistent queries during stable topology.

-(Requirements with the "GT-" prefix originally come from the cbgt IDEAS.md design document.)

 Clients should be able to ask, "I want query results where the full-text-indexes have incorporated at least up to this set of